-Development proposals which result in decreased pedestrian connectivity between residential areas and services (including the school) or which fail to utilise opportunities to provide new connections will be refused.
+Development proposals which result in decreased pedestrian connectivity between residential areas and services (including the school) or which fail to utilise opportunities to provide new connections will not be supported.
 Where a development scheme involves the creation of new streets or roads, the routes should be laid out in a permeable pattern and seek to achieve a green rating in the Integrated Neighbourhoods category in the Building for a Healthy Life assessment (see Policy G9).
 Cul-de-sac development should be avoided unless a green rating can be achieved.

-Development proposals that will generate additional traffic movements in the parish will only be supported if it can be demonstrated through a transport assessment or, in the case of smaller schemes, in an accompanying Design and Access/Planning Statement, that the traffic impacts of the development will not lead to unacceptable adverse impacts on road safety for all vulnerable users including pedestrians, cyclists and equestrians.
+Development proposals that will generate additional traffic movements in the parish should demonstrate through a transport assessment or, in the case of smaller schemes, in an accompanying Design and Access/Planning Statement, that the traffic impacts of the development will not lead to unacceptable adverse impacts on road safety for all vulnerable users including pedestrians, cyclists and equestrians.

-Context and rationale to Policy G21 - Maintaining a walkable and well-connected village
+Context and rationale to Policy G19 - Maintaining a walkable and well-connected village